 Michelin Green Guide to Montreal and Quebec City: Highlighting history and culture, the Michelin Green Guides are terrific for travellers who plan to road trip in Quebec, or planning city stops with a focus on history and culture.
 [2020 edition]

 Fodor’s Montreal and Quebec City: Fodor’s is known for their local expert advice and offerings for all budgets.
-An ideal guide for just about any type of travel in Montreal, Quebec City and their surrounding areas.[2018 edition]
+An ideal guide for just about any type of travel in Montreal, Quebec City and their surrounding areas.[2022 edition]

 Champlain’s Dream by David Hackett Fischer: This tome digs into the life of Samuel de Champlain, the founder of New France (now Quebec City).
 Read of his life in France, as well as his foray into cartography and establishing the colony of New France.

 Hélène’s World: Hélène Desportes of Seventeenth-Century Quebec by Susan McNelley: There are not many books on the women of New France.
 Hélène Desportes was the first child (of French parents) in the colony of New France.
-An interesting read on her life in the colony.
+An interesting read about her life in the colony.

 Quebec Under Siege: French Eye-Witness Accounts from the Campaign of 1759: One of the few books interesting books on the 1759 siege of Quebec, from a French perspective.
 Learn about the siege from the viewpoint of an artillery captain, nun and more.